Announcing Prelude

 If you work for an education provider and would like to work with me, please get in touch.
 There are many ways to do it.
 I'm all over the place.

 If you are interested in joining one of our kick-ass technical workshops, you can keep an eye on things and buy tickets here.
+The list is pretty small for now, there is more in development.

 Call for support